WHEN/WHERE IS IT?

 WHAT IS IT?

-The Let's Talk About Water (LTAW) Film Festival is a program for combining water science with the power of film to promote active discussion about water issues and solutions.
-The festival includes screenings of both professional and amateur films related to water issues, aiming to connect researchers with students and the general public.
+The Let's Talk About Water (LTAW) Film Festival is a program that combines water science with the power of film to promote active discussion about water issues and solutions.
+The festival includes screenings of award-winning feature-length and short films, aiming to make water issues accessible and bridge the communication gap between scientists and the public.

 The LTAW Film Festival is currently partnered with the Global Institute for Water Security (GIWS) at the University of Saskatchewan.
 GIWS offers the Water Film Prize as part of the festival with two distinct categories - an International Prize for filmmakers over the age of 18 and a Youth Prize for aspiring student filmmakers grades 5-12 to submit short films about water issues.
 Our Youth Engagement efforts provide teachers, students, and all aspiring filmmakers with workshop training and free resources to learn the ins and outs of film production.

 Q: How long do I have to watch the films?

 Each program of films will be available for on-demand viewing, typically for one month.
 This gives you time to enjoy them on your own schedule!
 We will let you know how long each program and its specific films are available.

 Q: When will the film programs and topics be released?